STS Chapter 1: Introduction to Science and Technology and Society

 Learning from History and Culture

 - The lens looks at the past to understand how science and technology have evolved.
 For instance, traditional farming methods passed down through generations still play a role in today’s sustainable farming practices.
+Another example, the history of computing shows how society moved from large mainframes to personal devices and now to cloud computing.
+In ECE, the shift from analog to digital communication has transformed the way we connect globally.
+These lessons help us design technologies that are not only advanced but also socially responsive.

 -